 Summary:

-The McDonald County R-I School District in Missouri has only one high school, McDonald County High, which serves grades 9-12 and has an enrollment of 1,051 students.
-While the school has a relatively high graduation rate of 93.1% and a low dropout rate of 0.6%, it faces some challenges in student performance on standardized tests, particularly in math and science subjects.
+The McDonald County R-I school district in Missouri has only one high school, McDonald County High, which serves grades 9-12 with an enrollment of 1,119 students.
+While the school maintains a relatively high four-year graduation rate of 93.1%, it has consistently ranked in the bottom third of Missouri high schools over the past three years, earning a 1 out of 5 star rating from School Digger.

 Thank you for your feedback!